 During the Brussels Independent Film Festival we'll reward the best films with an Atomium Film Award.
 Made out Belgian chocolate, it's the first edible film award.

 Check out our IMDB listing: http://www.imdb.com/event/ev0000970/

-ABOUT THE PREVIOUS EDITION 'BRUSSELS INDEPENDENT FILM FESTIVAL 2019'
+ABOUT THE PREVIOUS EDITION: 'BRUSSELS INDEPENDENT FILM FESTIVAL 2020'

-The 2019 edition of the Brussels Independent Film Festival closed Saturday evening after a week full of films from all over the globe with the presentation of the 'Atomium Film Awards'.
-The filmmakers were crowned with Belgian chocolate and thus edible medallions of the Atomium, made by 'Gault & Millau Finest Chocolatier' Wim Vyverman.
+The third edition of the renewed Brussels Independent Film Festival closed Saturday evening after a week full of films from all over the globe with the presentation of the 'Atomium Film Awards'.
+The filmmakers were crowned with edible chocolate awards made by Belgian chocolatier Wim Vyverman.